-Fergus has taught and lectured widely and sits on the South Downs National Park Design Review Panel.
-Outside of architecture, Fergus has a passion for the natural world and is a committed environmentalist who enjoys carpentry, building, cycling and forestry.
+Outside of architecture, Fergus has a passion for the natural world and enjoys making, cycling and forestry.
 He has a young family and lives in Bath.

 Rachel Hammond – Studio and HR Manager

-Rachel has recently joined Feilden Fowles and is responsible for a number of roles across the practice including human resources and finance.
+Rachel has recently joined Feilden Fowles and is responsible for a number of roles across the practice including Human Resources and Finance.
 With over 10 years of experience in architectural and financial services and having recently completed a qualification in human resource practice, she is passionate about employee engagement and wellbeing.
 Most importantly, Rachel champions everyone feeling welcome and appreciated.